ocfl-archive/gocfl/docs/NNNN-mets.md

 ## Caveat

-the fewer supporting extensions are used, the less useful the content of the mets and premis files will be.
+Make sure, that the extensions are used in the correct order.
+(`NNNN-mets` is normally at the end of the `UpdateObjectAfter` chain)

 ## Procedure (tbd.)